kumaryerraboyina/Crimewatch-ai/README.md

 # Crimewatch-ai
-Generated AI-Solution For a Cyber Crime
+Generating AI-Solution For a Cyber Crime